nbarendes/FCND-Estimation-CPP/README.md

    - `Quad.Est.S.X` is the estimated standard deviation of the X state (that is, the square root of the appropriate diagonal variable in the covariance matrix).
 More generally, the variables in `<vehicle>.Est.S.*` are standard deviations calculated from the estimator state covariance matrix.

    - `Quad.Est.D` contains miscellaneous additional debug variables useful in diagnosing the filter.
-You may or might not find these useful but they were helpful to us in verifying the filter and may give you some ideas if you hit a block.
+We may or might not find these useful but they were helpful to us in verifying the filter and may give us some ideas if we hit a block.

 #### `config` Directory ####

-In the `config` directory, in addition to finding the configuration files for your controller and your estimator, you will also see configuration files for each of the simulations.
-For this project, you will be working with simulations 06 through 11 and you may find it insightful to take a look at the configuration for the simulation.
+In the `config` directory, in addition to finding the configuration files for our controller and our estimator, we will also see configuration files for each of the simulations.
+For this project, we will be working with simulations 06 through 11 and we may find it insightful to take a look at the configuration for the simulation.

 As an example, if we look through the configuration file for scenario 07, we see the following parameters controlling the sensor: